p) Provisions:

 a.
 Financial liabilities at fair value through profit or loss:

 Financial liabilities at fair value through profit or loss include financial liabilities held for trading and financial liabilities designated upon initial recognition as at fair value through profit or loss.
-Gain or losses on liabilities held for trading are recognized in the Statement of Profit and Loss.

-The Company doesn't designate any financial liability at fair value through profit or loss.
+The company doesn't designate any financial liability at fair value through profit or loss.

-consideration paid, including any non-cash assets transferred or liabilities assumed, is recognized in Statement of Profit and Loss as other income or finance costs.
+A financial liability is de-recognized when the obligation under the liability is discharged or cancelled or expires.
+The difference between the carrying amount of a financial liability that has been extinguished or transferred to another party and the consideration paid, including any non-cash assets transferred or liabilities assumed, is recognized in Statement of Profit and Loss as other income or finance costs.

 v) Warranty: